sophgo/tpu-mq/docs/source/05_supported_cases.rst

 Supported Cases
 =====================

-We have prepared ready-to-execute quantization scripts in Sophgo-MQ.
+We have prepared ready-to-execute quantization scripts in tpu-mq.
 In this section, we will demonstrate how to use scripts for quantizing different models.